Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

     Test the lambda function from the AWS console and make sure the execution succeeds.

-4. Finally, we set up a Service and Route in Kong and link it to the `Mylambda` function we just created.
+4. Finally, set up a Service and Route in Kong and link it to the `Mylambda` function we just created.

 {% navtabs %}